Yakusha-e: Development of the form

 Throughout the 18th century, many ukiyo-e artists produced actor prints and other depictions of the kabuki world.
 Most of these drew strongly upon the Torii style, and were essentially promotional works, "generalized, highly stylized billboards meant to attract the crowd with their bold line and color".
 It was not until the 1760s and the emergence of Katsukawa Shunshō that actors began to be portrayed in such a way that the individual actors could be identified across different prints depicting different roles.
 Shunshō focused on facial features and idiosyncrasies of the individual actors.

 This drastic change in style was emulated by Shunshō's students of the Katsukawa school, and by many other ukiyo-e artists of the period.
 The realistic, individualized style replaced that of the Torii school's idealistic, dramatic, but ultimately generalized style which had dominated for seventy years.

 Sharaku is one of the most famous and influential yakusha-e printers along with Kiyonobu; working roughly a century after Kiyonobu, the two are often said to represent the beginnings and peak of kabuki depictions in prints.
 Sharaku's works are very bold and energetic, and demonstrate an unmistakably unique style.
 His portraits are easily among the most individualized and distinctive portrayals in all of ukiyo-e.
 However, his personal style was not emulated by other artists, and can be seen only in the works created by Sharaku himself, during the incredibly short period in which he produced prints, between 1794 and 1795.

 Meanwhile, Utagawa Toyokuni emerged almost simultaneously with Sharaku.
-His most well-known actor prints were published in 1794–1796, in a collection called Yakusha butai no sugata-e (役者舞台の姿絵, "Views of Actors on Stage").
+His most well-known actor prints were published in 1794–1796, in a collection called "Views of Actors on Stage" (役者舞台の姿絵, Yakusha butai no sugata-e).
 Though his works lack the unique energy of Sharaku's, he is considered one of the greatest artists in "large-head" portraits, and in ukiyo-e in general for his depictions of other subjects and in other formats.
 Though the figure print began to enter serious decline around the turn of the 19th century, headshot portraits continued to be produced.
 Artists of the Utagawa school, emulating Toyokuni's style, created highly characterized depictions of artists that, while not particularly realistic, were nevertheless highly individualized.
 The characters and, perhaps, actual appearances of a great number of individual actors, who would otherwise be known only by their names, are thus known to modern scholarship.